 Check back here regularly to find out what's going on at Peridot Digital.

-Just over a month ago we reached out to you to educate you about the WannaCry ransomware that impacted more than 150 countries.
+We reached out to you to educate you about the WannaCry ransomware that impacted more than 150 countries.
 Today we have another global cyberattack taking place.
 A new strain of ransomware is spreading rapidly.
 Called Petya, or Petwrap, ransomware, it has hit companies everywhere across Europe today, including Ukraine's government facilities, electric grids, banks, and public transportation, demanding a $300 ransom in Bitcoin in the process.
 It has since spread to companies around the world.

 So how does this Petya attack work, exactly?
 Going after Windows servers, PCs, and laptops, this cyber attack appears to be an "updated variant" of the Petya